modular-magician/terraform-provider-google-beta/website/docs/r/healthcare_fhir_store.html.markdown

   was published.
 Notifications are only sent if the topic is non-empty.
 Topic names must be scoped to a project. service-PROJECT_NUMBER@gcp-sa-healthcare.iam.gserviceaccount.com must have publisher permissions on the given Cloud Pub/Sub topic.
 Not having adequate permissions will cause the calls that send notifications to fail.

+<a name="nested_validation_config"></a>The `validation_config` block supports:

+* `disable_profile_validation` -
+  (Optional)
+  Whether to disable profile validation for this FHIR store.
+Set this to true to disable checking incoming resources for conformance against structure definitions in this FHIR store.

+* `disable_required_field_validation` -
+  (Optional)
+  Whether to disable required fields validation for incoming resources.
+Set this to true to disable checking incoming resources for conformance against required fields requirement defined in the FHIR specification.
+  This property only affects resource types that do not have profiles configured for them, any rules in enabled implementation guides will still be enforced.

+* `disable_reference_type_validation` -
+  (Optional)
+  Whether to disable reference type validation for incoming resources.
+Set this to true to disable checking incoming resources for conformance against reference type requirement defined in the FHIR specification.
+  This property only affects resource types that do not have profiles configured for them, any rules in enabled implementation guides will still be enforced.

+* `disable_fhirpath_validation` -
+  (Optional)
+  Whether to disable FHIRPath validation for incoming resources.
+Set this to true to disable checking incoming resources for conformance against FHIRPath requirement defined in the FHIR specification.
+This property only affects resource types that do not have profiles configured for them, any rules in enabled implementation guides will still be enforced.

+* `enabled_implementation_guides` -
+  (Optional)
+  A list of implementation guide URLs in this FHIR store that are used to configure the profiles to use for validation.
+For example, to use the US Core profiles for validation, set enabledImplementationGuides to ["http://hl7.org/fhir/us/core/ImplementationGuide/ig"].
+If enabledImplementationGuides is empty or omitted, then incoming resources are only required to conform to the base FHIR profiles.
+Otherwise, a resource must conform to at least one profile listed in the global property of one of the enabled ImplementationGuides.
+  The Cloud Healthcare API does not currently enforce all of the rules in a StructureDefinition.
+  The following rules are supported:
+  * min/max
+  * minValue/maxValue
+  * type
+  * fixed[x]
+  * pattern[x] on simple types
+  * slicing, when using "value" as the discriminator type

 <a name="nested_stream_configs"></a>The `stream_configs` block supports: